Refinance Your Mortgage, Without The Stress

 LTV ratio greater than 80 percent

-Know Your Rights When You Refinance
+Understanding Your Rights When You Refinance

 Refinancing your primary residence is a lot like buying a new home, in ways.
 There’s something very specifically different that a lot of lenders like to gloss over because they really don’t want you to consider it an option: your right of rescission.